thriveweb/passion-family-dental/content/pages/about.md

       Melody understands that most people are nervous when it comes to visiting the dentist and takes the time to ensure patients are comfortable and relaxed throughout their treatment.
-Her goal is to have every patient who comes to Passions Family Dental leave the practice with not only a beautiful smile but also looking forward to their next visit.
+Her goal is to have every patient who comes to Passion Family Dental North Lakes leave the practice with not only a beautiful smile but also looking forward to their next visit.
-    name: Melody Napper
+    name: Melody
     photo: ''
 meta:
   description: >-